pablgonz/travis-ci-latex-pdf/README.md

 ## <a name="troubleshooting">Troubleshooting</a>

+* When trying to fix your `.travis.yml`, it may be helpful to trigger custom builds instead of creating a new commit every time, as explained in https://blog.travis-ci.com/2017-08-24-trigger-custom-build

-If your build doesn't start you should first look at Travis (so on https://travis-ci.com/username/reponame) under More Options | Requests, it might for example be that the `.travis.yml` could not be parsed, for example because your indentation is wrong.
+* If your build doesn't start you should first look at Travis (so on https://travis-ci.com/username/reponame) under More Options | Requests, it might for example be that the `.travis.yml` could not be parsed, for example because your indentation is wrong.
 You can also manually trigger a build there.

-If you do not understand why your build is failing, it may help to run the relevant commands on a local Ubuntu system, if you have one.
+* If you do not understand why your build is failing, it may help to run the relevant commands on a local Ubuntu system, if you have one.

 ## Notes
 * There are much more CI services than just Travis, for example CircleCI or SemaphoreCI and [much more](https://github.com/ligurio/awesome-ci).
 If you manage to use one of them, it would be great if you could report back!